 It is preferred to use old-fashioned (rolled) oats as they are thicker then quick cooking oats and will create a better texture.
 If you still want to use quick oats, then let them rest for a shorter period of time, maybe an hour, or they will get too mushy.

-You have a bucket of protein powder at home?
-Add some!
+If you have a bucket of protein powder at home, then you can add some!
 Start with one scoop and reduce the amount of peanut butter down to 2 tablespoons.
-Try to use a protein powder you already love as their flavor can be quite overpowering.
-Vanilla pea powder, almond protein powder or hemp powder would be good options!
+Try to use a plant-based protein powder you already love as their flavor can be quite overpowering.
+Vanilla pea powder, almond protein powder or hemp powder would be good options.
+Chocolate protein powder would also pair well with the peanut butter flavor in this recipe.

-Yes you can.
-The chia seeds absorb the liquid very efficiently, so if not using, the oats might end up being runnier.
+Yes, you can.
+The chia seeds absorb the liquid very efficiently, so if not used, the oats might end up being runnier.
 Consider using about ¼ cup less of milk then what's recommended in the recipe.

 They can be kept in the fridge for up to 5 days.
 Remember to add the fruit only a day ahead or right before eating and keep in mind that they will become thicker with time.
 Just add an extra splash of milk if needed.